samAricha/Organiks-Platform-Android/README.md

 ## 🛠️ Prerequisites 🛠️
 #### IDE
-You can either use [IntelliJ IDEA](https://www.jetbrains.com/idea/) or [Android Studio](https://developer.android.com/studio/).
+You can use [Android Studio](https://developer.android.com/studio/) developed by Google.

-> For Gemini AI Assistant.
+> For Gemini AI Assistant and Analyst.
 #### Gemini Api Key
 You can get your key here [Google AI Studio](https://makersuite.google.com/app/prompts/new_freeform) and replace it in envVariables.properties file in this folder structure(change folder structure to Project from Android) envVariables.properties